Irish Civil War: The opposing forces

 The outbreak of the Civil War forced pro- and anti-treaty supporters to choose sides.
-Supporters of the treaty came to be known as "pro-treaty" or Free State Army, legally the National Army, and were often called "Staters" by their opponents.
+Supporters of the treaty came to be known as "pro-treaty" or later Free State Army, legally after 1923 the National Army, and were often called "Staters" by their opponents.
 The latter called themselves Republicans and were also known as "anti-treaty" forces or "Irregulars", a term preferred by the Free State side.
+This nomenclature, however, may be confusing.
+The civil war was fought by republicans on both sides who disagreed on how best to achieve the republic.
+For example, Collins and many of his closest comrades started the war committed to the goals of the Irish Republican Brotherhood.

 The Anti-Treaty IRA claimed that it was defending the Irish Republic declared in 1916 during the Easter Rising, confirmed by the First Dáil and invalidly set aside by those who accepted the compromise of the Free State. Éamon de Valera stated that he would serve as an ordinary IRA volunteer and left the leadership of the anti-treaty Republicans to Liam Lynch, the IRA Chief of Staff.
 De Valera, though the Republican President as of October 1922, had little control over military operations.
 The campaign was directed by Liam Lynch until he was killed on 10 April 1923, and then by Frank Aiken from 20 April 1923.

 The Civil War split the IRA.
 When the Civil War broke out, the Anti-Treaty IRA (concentrated in the south and west) outnumbered pro-Free State forces by roughly 12,000 men to 8,000.
 Moreover, the anti-treaty ranks included many of the IRA's most experienced guerrilla fighters.
 The paper strength of the IRA in early 1922 was over 72,000 men, but most of them were recruited during the truce with the British and fought in neither the War of Independence nor the Civil War.
 According to Richard Mulcahy's estimate, the Anti-Treaty IRA at the beginning of the war had 6,780 rifles and 12,900 men.

 However, the IRA lacked an effective command structure, a clear strategy and sufficient arms.
 As well as rifles they had a handful of machine guns and many of their fighters were armed only with shotguns or handguns.
 They also took a small number of armoured cars from British troops as they were evacuating the country.
 Finally, they had no artillery of any kind.
 As a result, they were forced to adopt a defensive stance throughout the war.